 We anticipate thousands of visitors to Michigan State University for the Science Festival.
-Please plan your trip accordingly.
+Parking can be a bit confusing on campus but it isn't as daunting as you might expect in the evenings and on the weekends.
+The information below will help you navigate your way around.
+We recommend you review your schedule for the days you will be on campus, find the buildings you will be visiting and consult the map and parking recommendations.
 We do not anticipate that visitors will require to drive between most events as many of the events are clustered within walking distance of the Festival's two main presentation centers.

 Please note, most Science Festival events take place after 6 pm on weekdays and on the weekend when parking is generally open to visitors and free of charge (with the exception of special event parking).
 Special events such as athletics, Wharton or Breslin performances designate event lots and are marked as such.
 A special event fee may be charged at those lot entrances.

 Go to www.maps.msu.edu or this websites map and directions tab for lot numbers and locations.
-Due to heavy traffic and use of campus meters and pay-to-exit lots on central campus, the areas below are more likely to have available parking:
+Due to the heavy traffic and use of campus meters and pay-to-exit lots on central campus when classes are in session, the areas below are more likely to have available parking:

 ● Lot 89 – northwest corner of Farm Lane and Mt.
 Hope Road